JerredLawson/Inventory-Order-Recommendation-Engine/README.md

 ## What does it do?
 - Converts manual ordering into a rule-based decision engine
 - Determines what to order and how much for each product
-- Uses ABC (Pareto 80/15/5) classification to drive inventory decisions
+- Uses Pareto (80/15/5) classification to drive inventory decisions
 - Projects how long inventory will last and when it will run out
 - Generates an HTML report for ordering decisions